BigDataBiology/big-data-biology_org/people/luis_pedro_coelho.md

     computer science and computational biology.
 ---

-Luis Pedro Coelho is the principal investigator (PI) of the Big Data Biology Lab at Fudan University (soon moving to the [Centre for Microbiome Research](https://research.qut.edu.au/cmr/) at the Queensland University of Technology, Australia).
-Previously, he worked as a postdoctoral researcher in Peer Bork's group at the European Molecular Biology Laboratory (EMBL).
+Luis Pedro Coelho is the principal investigator (PI) of the Big Data Biology Lab at the [Centre for Microbiome Research](https://research.qut.edu.au/cmr/) at the Queensland University of Technology (Brisbane, Australia).
+Previously, the lab was hosted at Fudan University (Shanghai) and, prior to that, he worked as a postdoctoral researcher in Peer Bork's group at the European Molecular Biology Laboratory (EMBL).
 He has a PhD from Carnegie Mellon University an MSc from Instituto Superior Técnico in Lisbon.

 Personal website: [https://luispedro.org](https://luispedro.org)